Mesa, AZ 85213

 Non-Compete Agreements In The Sale Of A Business

 The process of buying or selling a business is long and requires attention to detail.
-One aspect of the final sales agreement is, or at least almost always should be, the non-compete agreement, this is a serious thing and in most cases the intervention of a business transaction law specialist is needed.
+One aspect of the final sales agreement is, or at least almost always should be, the non-compete agreement.
+This is a serious thing and in most cases the intervention of a business lawyer is needed.
 This is an agreement between the seller and the buyer in which the seller agrees not to compete with the new owner of the business within certain parameters.
 It is easy to see why a buyer should be sure to have this agreement in place before signing on the dotted line and consummating a large purchase.
 The buyer must make sure that the seller does not open up shop with the same product or service next door shortly after the transaction.
 This article will address what courts look at when considering whether or not a non-compete agreement is valid and enforceable.
 After all, a non-compete agreement that is ultimately found invalid could cost more than not having one at all.